Dozens Killed As Dam Bursts In Flood-hit Kenya - UrduPoint

 Dozens Killed As Dam Bursts In Flood-hit Kenya

-Mai Mahiu, (APP - UrduPoint / Pakistan Point News - 29th Apr, 2024) At least 45 people died when a dam burst its banks near a town in Kenya's Rift Valley, police said on Monday, as torrential rains and floods battered the country.
+Mai Mahiu, (APP - UrduPoint / Pakistan Point News - 29th Apr, 2024) At least 45 people died when a makeshift dam burst its banks near a town in Kenya's Rift Valley in the early hours of Monday, police said, as torrential rains and floods battered the country.

 The disaster raises the total death toll over the March-May wet season in Kenya to more than 120 as heavier than usual rainfall Pounds East Africa, compounded by the El Nino weather pattern.